jekymin8232/vitalguardai-com/README.md

 **There was even a time when Bill Gates reportedly ended up at a police station due to severe stress and burnout.**

+**And I am now in my mid-40s.
+South Korea may have abandoned me, but the talent I possess can still be used for another 55 years, because human life can reach 100 years.
+From this point on, I want to work for people all around the world.
+People around the world will recognize and value the abilities I have, because humanity is great, and there are many people who possess the generosity to respect others regardless of their background.**